Tanza

-Tanza was awarded the "Seal of Good Financial Housekeeping" in 2011, 2012, 2018, 2019 and 2021 and "Seal of Good Local Governance" in 2016 by the Department of the Interior and Local Government.
-The municipality was named 2014 most competitive in economic dynamism by National Competitiveness Council, eighth most populous municipality (2015 NSO Census) and 15th largest Municipality Revenue Earner based on 2016 Bureau of Local Government Finance Financial Report.
+Tanza was awarded the "Seal of Good Financial Housekeeping" in 2011, 2012, 2018, 2019, and 2021 and the "Seal of Good Local Governance" in 2016 by the Department of the Interior and Local Government.
+The municipality was named 2014 most competitive in economic dynamism by the National Competitiveness Council, eighth most populous municipality (2015 NSO Census), and 15th largest Municipality Revenue Earner based on the 2016 Bureau of Local Government Finance Financial Report.

-Tanza is the place where Emilio Aguinaldo had sworn as the president of the rebel government of the Philippines.
-Also in this town, is the birthplace of Felipe G. Calderon, the person who composed the Malolos Constitution.
+Tanza is the place where Emilio Aguinaldo was sworn in as the president of the revolutionary government of the Philippines, in front of the ancient Santa Cruz or Holy Cross (the titular of Tanza's main Catholic parish).
+Other officials elected at Tejeros Convention elections, including Mariano Trias as vice president, also took their oath with Aguinaldo.
+Also, Tanza was the birthplace of Felipe G. Calderon, the person who drafted the Malolos Constitution.

 Tanza is the home of Cavite Gateway Terminal, the first roll-on, roll-off barge terminal in the Philippines.

 History

 Tanza was formerly a strip of land incorporated for official purpose to the municipality of San Francisco de Malabon, now called General Trias.
 The first settlers were the Fabian brothers who migrated here.
-This place was particularly devoted to grazing and was called Estancia (1780).
+This place was particularly devoted to grazing and was called Estancia Santa Cruz de Malabon (1780).

-In the mid-19th century, the Secularization movement led by Father Pedro Pelaez was largely centered in Santa Cruz de Malabón.
+In the mid-19th century, the Secularization movement that was largely centered in Santa Cruz de Malabón led by Pedro Pelaez.

+On October 15, 1903, the Philippine Commission approved Act No. 947, annexing Santa Cruz de Malabon to the adjacent town of San Francisco de Malabon.
+In 1909, a resolution was passed by the San Francisco de Malabon municipal council to reconvert Santa Cruz de Malabon into a separate and independent municipality; it took effect in 1910.

 In 1914, Florentino Joya, the then-representative of Cavite to the Philippine Assembly, worked for the passage of a bill which renamed the town of Santa Cruz de Malabon to Tanza by virtue of Philippine Legislative Act No. 2390 dated February 28, 1914.

 Tanza celebrated Araw ng Tanza 100th anniversary with a theme "Tanza, Sandaang Taon Na!"
-February 28, 2014 with a parade of Higante figures across the town proper with a fireworks display and a Lantern festival at evening.
+February 28, 2014, with a parade of Higante figures across the town proper with fireworks display and a Lantern festival at evening.

-Cityhood

-Tanza, alongside with Silang is one of the 2 municipalities in Cavite that has already reached the requirements to become a new city in the province yet, no bills had been filed in the Congress.

 Geography

-The lowland municipality of Tanza is among of the 23 cities and municipalities that comprise the Province of Cavite.
-It is located in the Northwestern part of Cavite lying within latitudes 140 24’ north and longitude 120° 51’ east.
-It is bounded by the Municipality of Rosario to the North; the General Trias to the east; by Trece Martires City and the Municipality of Naic to the south; and Manila Bay on the west.
+Tanza is among of the 23 cities and municipalities that comprise Cavite.
+It is located in the northwestern part of Cavite lying within latitudes 140° 24’ north and longitude 120° 51’ east.
+It is bounded by Rosario to the North; General Trias to the east; Trece Martires and Naic to the south; and Manila Bay on the west.
+Tanza is 23 km from Imus and 33 km from Manila.

 Barangays

-Tanza is politically subdivided into 41 barangays.
+Tanza is politically subdivided into 41 barangays, as indicated below.
+Each barangay consists of puroks and some have sitios.